 About me

 Nevertheless, although the approach we use in therapy is important, the therapeutic relationship between you and myself is at the centre.
-I will ensure that you feel safe and comfortable in our sessions.
-I provide my clients with a safe and supportive therapeutic space to talk about their experiences and express their thoughts and feelings freely and without judgement.
+I provide all of my clients with a safe and supportive therapeutic space to talk about their experiences, thoughts, and feelings freely and without judgement.
 Sessions are catered to my clients' age and stage of development, individual needs, and goals for therapy.

 Training, qualifications & experience

-I have been providing one-to-one therapy to children and young people in primary and secondary schools for over 6 years.
+I have been providing one-to-one therapy to children, adolescents, young adults, and families for over 8 years.

-- From September 2020-December 2020 I worked as a therapist at a Grammar School - here I provided individual and group sessions to students aged 7-18 and also taught wellbeing lessons as a part of the school's wellbeing and pastoral programme.
+- Worked as a therapist at a Through (Grammar) School: I provided individual & group sessions to pupils aged 7-18 and taught wellbeing lessons as a part of the school's wellbeing and pastoral programme.
+(September 2020-December 2020)

-- From March 2021-December 2021 I worked in the Special Educational Needs and Development (SEND) Department of a secondary school to provide one-to-one in-class support to students with ADHD, Autism, Sensory-Processing Disorder and other additional learning needs.
+- Worked in the Special Educational Needs and Development (SEND) Department of a secondary school to provide one-to-one in-class support to students with ADHD, Autism, Sensory-Processing Disorder and other additional learning needs.
+(March 2021-December 2021)

-I hold up-to-date training in vast areas of Safeguarding & Child Protection and these are all revisited on an annual basis - All of the CPD below is now due for renewal between July 2025 and December 2025.
+I hold up-to-date training in vast areas of Safeguarding & Child Protection and these are all revisited on an annual basis.

 - Prevent Duty - Protecting CYP against Radicalisation and Extremism